-If you’re planning to travel, you can also use the code VEGASCHEAP to get a discount on POGO Passes for FREE entertainment in Dallas, Austin, San Antonio, Kansas City, Chicago and Phoenix.
+If you’re planning to travel, you can also use the code VEGASCHEAP to get a discount on POGO Passes for FREE entertainment in Dallas, Austin, San Antonio, Kansas City, and Phoenix.

-Current Las Vegas POGO Pass Venues
+Las Vegas POGO Pass Venues

 There are currently several Las Vegas entertainment venues that are accepting the POGO Pass, and more are being added periodically.
 If new sites are added before the expiration date on your Pass, you will be able to use your Pass at the new venues, as well.
 Some organizations offer one FREE admission per year; others offer multiple FREE visits.